fatamatuzjaharasamiha/wirehouse-client-website/README.md

 # Project Name : WALTON
 ##  Livesite Link : [WALTON](https://electronics-wirehouse-client.web.app/ "livesite")

-###  Description
+##  Description
-* At first  create client side and Server side.My projects is about Walton Wirehouse management system.all products display in manage inventory page.We cann add all of the product in walton wirehouse from supplier..when any of the products deliverd,the quantity of products decrease.
+### At first  create client side and Server side.My projects is about Walton Wirehouse management system.all products display in manage inventory page.We cann add all of the product in walton wirehouse from supplier..when any of the products deliverd,the quantity of products decrease.

+## Feature

-* Make all components in client
+* connecting server side with client side

+* connecting server with mongodb

+* using react bootstrap.

-* Maintain folder structure
+* Maintain folder structure.

-* its a simple product review application.

-* In home page,I present my product Smart watch with some review.When we click 'see all reviews' button,we can go reviews page and see all review information.In Dashboard,there are some chart about sell,investment and review.After that,blogs page contain two question with answer.

-* If anyone trying to reach a website that can not found,than it shows 404 error.
+* react router.

+* data will be inserted in mongodb when we add product from client side

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).